- ASSOCIATE PROFESSOR Genetics and Genomic Sciences

 Summary of Research Studies:

-Postdoctoral and graduate projects are available involving: (i) the study of microRNA regulation in antigen presenting cells, (ii) the discovery of novel gene expression networks, in the immune system and (iii) the development of strategies to prevent type I diabetes.
+Postdoctoral and graduate projects are available involving: (i) the study of microRNA and circular RNA regulation in antigen presenting cells, (ii) the discovery of novel gene expression networks in the immune system, and (iii) the development of therapeutic strategies for modulating immunity and tolerance.

-Israelow B, Mullokandov G, Agudo J, Sourisseau M, Bashir A, Maldonado AY, Dar AC, Brown BD, Evans MJ.
+Israelow B *, Mullokandov G *, Agudo J, Sourisseau M, Bashir A, Maldonado AY, Dar AC, Brown BD *, Evans MJ *.
 Hepatitis C virus genetics affects miR-122 requirements and response to miR-122 inhibitors.
-Nature communications 2014; 5.
+Nature Communications 2014 Nov; 5: 5408.

 Agudo J, Ruzo A, Tung N, Salmon H, Leboeuf M, Hashimoto D, Becker C, Garrett-Sinha LA, Baccarini A, Merad M, Brown BD.
 The miR-126-VEGFR2 axis controls the innate response to pathogen-associated nucleic acids.
 Nature Immunology 2013 Nov;.